 - Theatre practitioners

 What is Theatre of the Oppressed?

 TO is a system with great emphasis on dialectical and dialogical learning.
-One of the most well-known tools of TO is Forum Theatre, whose most distinct feature is that it allows the audience onstage to replace actors and change the outcome of a play, turning passive spectators into proactive "spect-actors".
+Two of the most well-known tools of TO are Image Theatre and Forum Theatre.
+Image theatre is a technique with which participants use their body to express thoughts, emotions and imaginations.
+While forum theatre allows the audience onstage to replace actors and change the outcome of a play, turning passive spectators into proactive “spect-actors”.